sergiolecuona/cicd-jenkins/README.md

 CI-CD Pipeline is a Jenkinsfile for creating a dummy Pipeline on Jenkins with several steps.
 At the end it performs a post action to upload a json file to a S3 Bucket with several metrics and data about the current execution.

+Original version of this project was based on this repository of [agcandil](https://github.com/agcandil-atsistemas/ci-pipelines)

 ## Prerequisites